-- A number of world’s top heavy equipment manufacturers have built factories in Indonesia, including from Japan, South Korea and China.

-A number of the world’s top heavy equipment manufacturers have built factories in Indonesia, such as those from Japan, South Korea and China, including SUMITOMO, DOOSAN, and SANY.
-Some Japanese investors also plan relocate their manufacturing operations to Indonesia.
+A number of the world’s top heavy equipment manufacturers have built factories in Indonesia, such as those from Japan, South Korea and China, including Sumitomo, Doosan, and Sany.
+Some Japanese investors also plan to relocate their manufacturing operations to Indonesia.

-Rising demand for heavy equipment in the country attracts heavy equipment producers such as SANY Heavy Industry Co. from China Ltd., which will invest US$200 million to increase its production capacity.
-The SANY Group plans to make Indonesia their center for heavy equipment production in order to meet market demand in the ASEAN, Japan and Australia.
+Rising demand for heavy equipment in Indonesia has attracted heavy equipment producers such as Sany Heavy Industry Co. from China Ltd. to invest IDR 2.8 trillion (USD 200 million) to increase its production capacity.
+The Sany Group plans to make Indonesia their centre for heavy equipment production in order to meet the market demand in the ASEAN regions, Japan and Australia.